 If you have any other wider personal goals, such as improving your confidence.
 Your tutor can be a great person to talk to about this.

 You and your tutor are a team.
 You should both be involved in setting goals and making plans.
-In this way, you can make sure you’re moving forwards at a pace that is comfortable, yet still challenging.
+In this way, you can make sure you’re moving forward at a pace that is comfortable, yet still challenging

 Before your session, ask your tutor if there are any necessary supplies you will need, pencils, a notebook, calculator etc. If you're meeting the tutor at your home, ensure you have a nice and quiet space for you both to work.
 If you have anything specific you need help with, bring in the work so your tutor can go straight into the trouble area.